MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

 author: "jimholtz"
 ms.author: "jimholtz"
 manager: "kvivek"
-robots: noindex,nofollow
 ---
-# Power BI Connector
+# Connectors

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

+## Power BI connector

-In this section you will learn how to utilize the **Power BI Connector** for unlocking the **Customer Insights Dashboard**.
+In this section you will learn how to utilize the Power BI connector for unlocking the Customer Insights Dashboard.

-The Customer Insights Dashboard enables you to utilize the unified data that you have unlocked through the data configuration process and start visualizing insights around each of your customers.
-From customer's details such as roles and locations, to communication details such as email addresses and phone numbers, to unique KPIs such as Customer Lifetime Spend (LTS) or Engagement Score, many insights are at your fingertips to explore.
+The Customer Insights dashboard enables you to utilize the unified data that you have unlocked through the data configuration process and start visualizing insights around each of your customers.
+From customer's details such as roles and locations, communication details such as email addresses and phone numbers, unique KPIs such as Customer Lifetime Spend (LTS), or Engagement Score, many insights are at your fingertips to explore.

-In order to utilize the Customer Insights dashboard make sure that you have created at least one data source within the **Get Data** page and ingested at least one dataset (entity) into it.
+In order to utilize the Customer Insights dashboard, make sure that you have created at least one data source within the **Get Data** page and ingested at least one dataset (entity) into it.
 Also, make sure you have [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your computer.
-Then complete the following steps.
+Then, complete the following steps.

-### Step One: Downloading MEZ File
+### Step One: Download MEZ file

 Along with the offer link, you received a file (MEZ type).
 Download this file to ~\Documents\Power BI Desktop\Custom Connectors

-### Step Two: Publishing the Customer Insights Dashboard
+### Step Two: Publish the Customer Insights dashboard

- 1. Bring Customer Insights data to Power BI: Open Power BI for Desktop and select **Get Data** at the top menu.
+ 1. Bring Customer Insights data to Power BI.
+Open Power BI for Desktop and select **Get Data** at the top menu.

     > [!div class="mx-imgBorder"]
     > ![](media/connector-powerbi-get-data.png "Power BI Get Data")

  2. Type ***Customer Insights*** in the search field, and then select **Customer Insights** on the right-side menu.
-Lastly, Select **Connect** at the left bottom corner:
+Select **Connect** at the lower-left corner.

     > [!div class="mx-imgBorder"]
     > ![](media/connector-pbi-step-3.png "Power BI Connector")

-3. Publish the Customer Insights dashboard as a service:
+3. Publish the Customer Insights dashboard as a service.

-   - You will need to copy your instance ID (can be taken from your app URL) and attach it to the following address: https://tip.api.ci.ai.dynamics.com/api/instances/**your instance ID**
+   - You will need to copy your instance ID (which can be taken from your app URL) and attach it to the following address: <br />
+  https://tip.api.ci.ai.dynamics.com/api/instances/**your instance ID**

-   - Then copy paste the complete URL address (fixed part + **your instance ID**) to the URL field in Power BI as shown below:
+   - Copy and paste the complete URL address (fixed part + **your instance ID**) to the URL field in Power BI as shown below.

   > [!div class="mx-imgBorder"]
   > ![](media/connector-copy-instanceid.png "Copy Instance ID")